 The Center for Solid-State Electric Power Storage (CEPS) helps industries, government, and national laboratories meet the great challenge of safe, efficient, and eco-friendly energy storage.
 Its mission is to become a center of excellence in developing such energy storage technology for portable and medical applications, the automotive industry, centralized and decentralized electric grids, military applications, and energy security.
-CEPS does this by advancing critical solid-state energy systems research.
+CEPS achieves this by advancing critical solid-state energy systems research and battery supply chain challenges.

 Driven by the growing demand for electricity in the transition to a green energy economy, CEPS technologies will provide substantial benefits to industrial partners and others by leveraging research dollars, networking, and training.
 CEPS will expand education, training, and workforce development opportunities for a diversity of students, including women, minorities, and Native Americans.